opentripplanner/OpenTripPlanner/src/main/java/org/opentripplanner/model/plan/pagecursor/readme.md

 # Page Cursor Design
-There are a few corner cases witch complicates the paging.
+There are a few corner cases which complicates the paging.
 Below we have tried to document these cases and at the same time illustrate how we have solved the different cases.
-There are also a few cases witch are not handled by the current implementation and we try to document those as well.
+There are also a few cases which are not handled by the current implementation and we try to document those as well.

 Each case is given a name and the name is referenced in code and unit tests.